limo-trading/limo-trading/README.md

 Limo is build with lemon.markets to make a fully customizable trading app.

-> lemon.markets is the broker, not limo
+> limo is just a wrapper of lemon.markets

 We aim to build an app everyone can enjoy.